 #5 We Falsely Believe We Can Heal By Hating the Body into Change

-The whole purpose (in our mind) to losing weight is for us to be able to love ourselves more and be happy and empowered, but how can you expect to go down the road of self attack to find a place of self love?
+The whole purpose (in our mind) of losing weight is for us to be able to love ourselves more and be happy and empowered, but how can you expect to go down the road of self-attack to find a place of self-love?
 This is LOGICAL ABSURDITY!
 This is another reason why so many lose weight or change their shape and find it’s still not enough.

 Healing body image means moving from conditional love of the body to unconditional love of the body…